 • Students must abide by all reporting requirements while on Post-Completion OPT.

-Employment during Post-OPT
+Responsibilities during Post-OPT

 It is the responsibility of the student to determine if the accepted employment is related to his/her program of study and to report all employment to SEVP.
+You can learn more on our OPT Employment Reporting page.

 The following criteria must be met when you engage in work during Post-OPT: